JCSheeron/PLCCalibration/README.md

   PyPDF2 to add the page numbers after the plot is added, or use the pyfpdf footer, but add a dummy page for the plot, before the plot is merged, and than remove the dummy page.
 Something like this anyway.

+* (11/1/2018) Made minMaxXounts and actCounts accept real values.
+Previously, they had to be integers.